 Graduate students are also involved in an ever widening array of community engaged research projects.
 Please visit their individual pages on this website to learn more about their research projects.

 All members of the Department of Sociology are firm believers in the idea that the “local” and the “global” are connected more closely than people realize, and we are committed to a sociology that engages with those communities and individuals that can benefit from its insights.
 This applies not only to research, but also to the courses we offer as well.
 Community engagement is available in more and more courses in Sociology and ISS, as are study abroad opportunities and undergraduate, community-engaged research experiences.

-Those wishing to learn more about the research and community engagement of our faculty and graduate students may wish to read our most recent newsletter.
+Those wishing to learn more about the research and community engagement of our faculty and graduate students may wish to read our most recent news and newsletters.